ashwinnair14/Text_classification/Readme.txt

 I tried a few different combinations before submission.
 The network is a bit overfit looking at the tersorflow loss graphs which can be accessed with the tensorboard.

-Thanks for giving me my first text classification task it was fun reading about it and working on it.